 3. Utilise a Robots.txt file

 Robots.txt is a simple text file that allows you to instruct search engine robots how to crawl your website.
-Moz provides a great cheat sheet on robots.txt which covers in depth formatting and tags.
+We have produced an excellent guide to robots.txt and Moz provides a great cheat sheet on robots.txt which covers in depth formatting and tags.
 Common setups include :

 - Blocking access (Disallow: /)